Getting Started with ResumeCraftr

 resumecraftr export-pdf

-resumecraftr export-pdf --translate ES
+resumecraftr export-pdf --template executive --translate ES